scalable-analyses/pbtc/lab/code_gen/README.rst

 .. admonition:: Tasks

    1. Extend the implementation of the ``generate`` function to support all M-N-K combinations for C+=AB as specified above.
+Assume that all matrices are in column-major format.

    2. Verify your kernel generation by comparing to a reference implementation for 1≤M≤64, 1≤N≤64 and K∈[1,16,32,64,128], and by setting lda=M, ldb=K, ldc=M.